liangyuxuan1/phasefunction/README.md

 - anistropic scattering coefficient: $g = [-1:0.1:1]$
 - refraction index: $n = 1.3$

 For each combination of optical parameters ($\mu_a$, $\mu_s$ and $g$), 80 observations were generated as training data for the neural network and 20 as testing data.
-For each MOSE run, 1 million photons are simulated.
+For each MOSE run, one million photons are simulated.
 Since MOSE saves all side-view observations of the slab, another MATLAB program ([Step2_ChangeRawData2Mat_CW.m](Step2_ChangeRawData2Mat_CW.m)) is written to extract only the top-view image.
 The images are saved in mat format to maintain the data accuracy.

 For some combination of optical parameters, very few photons reach the top-view.
 In the following experiments, images with less than 1% of the total number of pixels having pixel values greater than 0 are excluded because they would hinder the training of the neural network.